-The City of Watkinsville Sanitation Department offers once-a-month leaf and limb mulching for City residents.
+Through a private contractor, the City of Watkinsville offers once-a-week leaf and limb collection and mulching for City residents.
 Residents place materials at the curb for collection.
-The City mulches the material which is then stockpiled at the County Road Department and is free for the taking.
+The contractor mulches the material and transports to an out-of-county landfill with a composing operation.